-We also accept completion of one of the following qualifications AND US Grade 11 English minimum 65%:
+We accept completion of one of the following qualifications as the primary qualification:

 - High School Diploma with a GPA of 3.0 out of 4.0 or above